theSoulfulSapien/theSoulfulSapien.github.io/_posts/2025-01-12-my-second-post.markdown

 ---
+layout: post
 title: "The Power of Static Site Generators"
-tags: TeXt
 date: 2025-01-12 10:00:00 -0600
-categories: web development jekyll
+categories: [web, development, jekyll]
 ---

 In my first post, I mentioned that this blog is built with Jekyll, a static site generator.
 But what exactly is a static site generator, and why would you want to use one?